Lefkara Wine Village: A Gem of Tradition and Flavour

 A Village Steeped in History

-Lefkara has a rich history that dates back to the Byzantine era.
-Its name is derived from the Greek words “lefka” (white) and “ori” (mountains), referring to the white limestone hills that surround the village.
-Over the centuries, Lefkara became famous for its intricate lace embroidery, known as “Lefkaritika,” which even caught the eye of Leonardo da Vinci during his visit in the late 15th century.
-The village’s historic charm is preserved in its architecture, with many buildings showcasing the distinct features of traditional Cypriot stone houses, complete with arches, courtyards, and wooden balconies.
+Lefkara’s history dates back to the Byzantine era.
+The name comes from the Greek words “lefka” (white) and “ori” (mountains), referring to the white limestone hills surrounding the village.
+Over the centuries, Lefkara wine village became famous for its intricate lace embroidery, called “Lefkaritika.”
+Even Leonardo da Vinci admired it during his visit in the late 15th century.

 Lefkara Panorama